Celine (concert residency): Broadcasts and recordings

-On 31 December 2017, a short via satellite interview and an excerpt of "Because You Loved Me" were shown on CNN's New Year's Eve Live with Anderson Cooper and Andy Cohen.
-Moreover, Fox's New Year's Eve with Steve Harvey showed "River Deep, Mountain High".
-However, this performance was prerecorded on 25 November 2017 when Dion did not change the costumes throughout the whole show as she was wearing a corset after having cancelled the previous show because of lower back spasms.

-On 22 May 2018, the first live performance of "Ashes" was recorded and an excerpt was shared the following day on Celine's Facebook.
-Another excerpt of the song was posted on 10 February 2019 on the occasion of the Grammy nomination for the Deadpool 2 Soundtrack.

-On 7 June 2019, the first live performance of “Flying On My Own” was recorded and shared the following day by Céline's team.
+On 31 December 2017, CNN aired a short satellite interview and an excerpt of "Because You Loved Me" during its New Year's Eve Live with Anderson Cooper and Andy Cohen, while Fox's New Year's Eve with Steve Harvey broadcast "River Deep, Mountain High", prerecorded on 25 November 2017.
+Dion did not change costumes during that show due to wearing a corset after cancelling the previous performance because of lower back spasms.
+Later recordings shared online included the first live performance of "Ashes" on 22 May 2018, with another excerpt posted on 10 February 2019 to mark the Grammy nomination for the Deadpool 2 soundtrack, and the first live performance of "Flying on My Own" on 7 June 2019, released the following day.